flaviaouyang/python/README.md

 ## CONTRIBUTION

-Everyone is welcome to contribute to this project.
+Anyone is welcomed to contribute to this project.
 Please open an issue or submit a pull request directly.